mtacker/snowflake-demo/00_snowflake_cicd_setup.md

 After completing these steps you will be able to deploy DDL and DML changes direct to multiple Snowflake accounts based upon the commits to each branch.
 Commits to "DEV" branch will push changes to your "DEV" account (and QA/PRD respectively).

-- Snowflake video covering this deployment model [^1]
+- See video [The Future Of DevOps With Snowflake](https://www.youtube.com/watch?v=k20yLpW8-xU) covering this deployment model
-- Snowflake/Github Actions integration documentation [^2]
+- Refer to [documentation](https://docs.snowflake.com/en/developer-guide/git/git-overview) for more details on Snowflake integration with Github

 The [deployment model](https://docs.snowflake.com/en/developer-guide/git/git-overview) we are building to:
 <img src="./.images/git_integration.png" alt="Git Integration with Snowflake using a local stage" width="600" height="600">